List of electric truck makers: Volvo

 Volvo planned to launch their first mass-produced electric FE and FL trucks in early 2021, to be built in France alongside their Renault counterparts.
 An electric VNR semi-trailer truck was delivered to North American customers for testing in 2021.
 An updated VNR Electric is scheduled to begin production in 2022, in Dublin, Virginia.

 Single-brand corporations

 Alkè

 Some of the electric cars made by Alkè (for example the Alkè ATX 100 E) are used in soccer stadiums as open ambulances.
 The operator of London's cycle hire scheme uses a small number of Alkè electric utility vehicles (alongside other cars and vans) to tow trailers for distributing bicycles.

 Autocar trucks

 Autocar's E-ACTT is the fully-electric version of its leading ACTT terminal tractor model.
 Andrew Taitz, chairman of Autocar said, "The E-ACTT is the only original equipment manufacturer (OEM) terminal tractor with an OEM developed electric vehicle system, all Autocar".

 Autocar announced two alpha units of the E-ACX low cabover model began field testing in August 2022.

+Designwerk

+In 2016, the Swiss company Designwerk launched its "Ecological and Quiet 26-Ton Electric Recycling Collection Vehicle" project, which was funded by the Swiss Federal Office of Energy and expanded over the course of the project into a flagship project, leading to its own product line of electric trucks based on Volvo and Daimler chassis.
+In May 2019, the company delivered its first 40-ton tractor unit with a 450 kWh battery capacity and, in November 2022, its first truck with a 1000 kWh battery capacity.
+The company began producing stationary, battery-buffered megawatt charging stations with MCS charging interfaces, designed specifically for use in the commercial vehicle industry.
+In August 2025, this system, combined with the Designwerk electric trucks, exceeded the megawatt charging power limit for the first time with 1,140 kW.